Fall3n97/org/README.md

-# Getting Started with Create React App
+#Get Started with this Team Organizer

+##A cool project to go bit deeper into React js.
+Create Teams, members, like them, delete them and add some colors to them!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started with Create React App

 ## Available Scripts